YoinkBird/cyclesafe/report/report.md

 reactively and therefore only in areas for which the

-conventional safety improvements are reactive, can take a while, difficult to measure @citationNeeded:politifactManorBikelane
+conventional safety improvements are reactive, can take a while, difficult to measure [@safetyImpactBikelanePolitiFact]

 municipalities freely make data available, invite community to help solve problems @citationNeeded:openAustin